Sad. Mad. Surprised—the eyebrows can say it all.

 As gravity takes its toll, however, a drooping brow (ptosis) can add weight and heaviness to the upper eyelid—sometimes sagging onto the lid itself.
 Hereditary features such as a natural hooding of the eyelid folds contribute to this effect.

-A direct approach brow lift can correct this effect.
-Dr. Kaltreider’s precise technique lifts and freshens the brows without producing the surprised appearance that characterizes poor cosmetic surgery.
-To ensure results you are happy with, you and she agree on the desired brow shape and exact position before surgery.
+A direct brow lift can correct this effect.
+Dr. Kaltreider’s precise technique lifts and freshens the brows without producing a surprised appearance.
+To ensure you are happy with the results, the desired brow shape and exact position are discussed and agreed upon before surgery.

-During your consultation, she will describe those other methods of brow lifting and explain the risks so you understand why her method is superior.
-She will also describe how you will be made comfortable during and after your brow lift surgery, Charlottesville office on an outpatient basis.
+During your consultation, she will describe other methods of brow lifting and explain the risks and benefits of each.
+She will also describe how you will be made comfortable during and after your brow lift outpatient surgery in her Charlottesville office.

 There may be tenderness to touch and a bruised feeling as the local anesthetic wears off.
 Over-the-counter medications for pain generally work quite well, but a prescription for pain medication may be provided.
 At the post-operative visit, most patients report either no pain or minimal discomfort.